 Mike Iaconelli's Boat Tour

-Mike Iaconelli takes us on a tour of his boat and shows us exactly how he has it rigged and organized in this exclusive HD Video!
+Mike Iaconelli takes us on a tour of his boat and shows us exactly how he has it rigged and organized in this exclusive Video!

 All right.
 Hey, folks, how are you doing?
 I am Mike Iaconelli.
 I am here at the Bassmaster Classic in New Orleans.
 I want to take you around my boat, take a tour of my boat, all right?